tuhiproject/tuhi/README.md

 Units used by this interface
 ----------------------------

-* Physical distances for x/y axes are in µm from the sensor's top-right position.
+* Physical distances for x/y axes are in µm from the sensor's top-left position.
+(Note that on the Spark and on the Slate at least, the sensor is turned 90 degrees clockwise, so (0,0) is at the 'natural' top-right corner)
 * Stylus pressure is normalized to a range of [0, 0xffff], inclusive.
 * Timestamps are in seconds in unix epoch, time offsets are in ms after the most recent timestamp.